Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Introduction

-\paragraph{Our contributions.} Following the model-based approach, we propose to perform planning based on an empirical MDP learned from samples with mild {\em reward perturbation}.
-The {perturbed} model-based algorithm we propose provably finds an $\varepsilon$-optimal policy with an order of $\frac{|\cS||\cA|}{(1-\gamma)^3\varepsilon^2}$ samples (up to log factor), which matches the minimax lower bound \citep{azar2013minimax}.
-Our result accommodates the full range of accuracy level $\varepsilon$ (namely, $\varepsilon\in (0,\frac{1}{1-\gamma}]$), thus unveiling the minimaxity of our algorithm as soon as the sample size exceeds $\frac{|\cS||\cA|}{1-\gamma}$ (modulo some log factor); encouragingly, this covers the {\em full} range of sample sizes that enable one to find a policy strictly better than a random guess.
+\paragraph{Our contributions.} The current paper seeks to achieve optimal sample complexity even below the aforementioned sample size barrier.
+For $\gamma$-discounted infinite-horizon MDPs, we propose two model-based algorithms: (i) {\em perturbed model-based planning}: which performs planning based on an empirical MDP learned from samples with mild random {\em reward perturbation}; and (ii) {\em conservative model-based planning}: which computes approximately optimal policies for the empirical MDP without reward perturbation.
+These two proposed algorithms provably find an $\varepsilon$-optimal policy with an order of $\frac{|\cS||\cA|}{(1-\gamma)^3\varepsilon^2}$ samples (up to log factor), thereby matching the minimax lower bound \citep{azar2013minimax}.
+Our result accommodates the full range of accuracy level $\varepsilon$ (namely, $\varepsilon\in (0,\frac{1}{1-\gamma}]$), thus unveiling the minimaxity of our algorithms as soon as the sample size exceeds $\frac{|\cS||\cA|}{1-\gamma}$ (modulo some log factor).
+Encouragingly, this covers the {\em full} range of sample sizes that enable one to find a policy strictly better than a random guess.
 See Table~\ref{tab:prior-work} for detailed comparisons with prior literature.
-Along the way, we also derive (instance-dependent) statistical guarantees for policy evaluation, which strengthens state-of-the-art results by broadening the sample size range.
+Along the way, we also derive minimax-optimal statistical guarantees for policy evaluation, which strengthen state-of-the-art results by broadening the applicable sample size range.

+Moving beyond discounted infinite-horizon MDPs, we further characterize the sample efficiency of model-based planning for time-inhomogeneous finite-horizon MDPs, which provably achieves minimax-optimal sample complexity as well for the full range of target accuracy levels \citep{domingues2021episodic}.
+No reward perturbation or conservative action selection is needed for this finite-horizon scenario.
+See Table~\ref{tab:prior-work-finite} for detailed comparisons with prior literature.

-Our theory is established upon a novel combination of several key ideas: (1) a high-order expansion of the estimation error for value functions, coupled with fine-grained analysis for each term in the expansion; (2) the construction of auxiliary leave-one-out type (state-action-absorbing) MDPs --- motivated by \cite{agarwal2019optimality} --- that help decouple the complicated statistical dependency between the empirically optimal policy (as opposed to value functions) and data samples; (3) a tie-breaking argument guaranteeing that the empirically optimal policy stands out from all other policies under reward perturbation.
+On the technical side, our theory for infinite-horizon MDPs is established upon a novel combination of several key ideas: (1) a high-order expansion of the estimation error for value functions, coupled with fine-grained analysis for each term in the expansion; (2) the construction of auxiliary leave-one-out type (state-action-absorbing) MDPs --- motivated by \cite{agarwal2019optimality} --- that help decouple the complicated statistical dependency between the empirically optimal policy (as opposed to value functions) and data samples; (3) a tie-breaking argument guaranteeing that the empirically optimal policy is sufficiently separated from all other policies under reward perturbation.
+The case with finite-horizon MDPs is also established based on certain high-order expansion of the value estimation errors, in addition to careful variance control for the terms in the expansion.